Lavelle Road: Oorgaum House

 Oorgaum House built by Michael Lavelle, for the wedding reception of his daughter, Tingley.
 This was named after the town Oorgaum, in Kolar district of Karnataka; where Lavelle had discovered the gold fields along with contemporaries.
 The house was to be inherited by his son, who sadly was killed during the Great War.
 Oorgaum House, on then Seshadri Road, was purchased from family friend Rao Bahadur Deshmukh Shama Rao in September 1917 for Rs.9000 by Michael Lavelle.
 He renamed his house Oorgaum House after his first shaft that he sank in Urigaum, KGF as a reminder of his good fortune.

-Mr and Mrs P G D'souza bought Oorgaum House from Lavelle in the early 1900s.
-The whole property of three acres was later divided among the 17 children of Mr and Mrs P G D'souza and the place is known as D'souza Layout.
+Mr and Mrs P G D'Souza bought Oorgaum House from Lavelle in the early 1900s.
+The whole property of three acres was later divided among the 17 children of Mr and Mrs P G D'souza and the place is known as D'Souza Layout.
 The apartments built on the property is named Oorgaum House.

-Bangalore Bruhat Mahanagara Palike
+Bruhat Bengaluru Mahanagara Palike

 The road falls within Ward No. 111, Shanthinagara, of the Bruhat Bengaluru Mahanagara Palike (BBMP).
 The Shantala Nagar ward is in the Shanthinagar Assembly constituency and is located right in the heart of Bangalore.
 The Chinnaswamy Cricket Stadium is located here as are busy Brigade and MG Road, two shopping and entertainment hubs in the city centre.
 The area is rich in old cantonment history and haunts – eateries, parks, book stores and churches.
 Mayo Hall on MG Road is now a BBMP office.
 It was built in the 19th century and named after the fourth Viceroy of India, Lord Mayo.
 It also houses the Kempegowda Museum which contains information on the founding father of Bangalore.
 Localities in the ward include Shantala Nagar, Ashok Nagar, MEG area, Elagondanapalya, KSRP quarters, Victoria Layout, Austin Town (P), Xavier Layout, Langford Gardens, and Richmond Town (P).